CIBC-Internal/python/Doc/faq/programming.rst

   may come up with.
 This is doubly true for primitives written in C, such as builtins and some extension types.
-For example, be sure to use either the :meth:`list.sort` built-in method or the related :func:`sorted` function to do sorting (and see the
-  `sorting mini-HOWTO <https://wiki.python.org/moin/HowTo/Sorting>`_ for examples of moderately advanced usage).
+For example, be sure to use either the :meth:`list.sort` built-in method or the related :func:`sorted` function to do sorting (and see the :ref:`sortinghowto` for examples of moderately advanced usage).

 * Abstractions tend to create indirections and force the interpreter to work